georgemunene/ghananames/README.md

 ###### Author(s) information.

 ###### BDD
-This project begins with the html section,where the structure is laid out.Javascript then follows
+This project begins with the html section,where the structure is laid out.Javascript then follows to add more functionality.Fi

 ###### Technologies used.